-3. The South Carolina International Adoption Home Study
+Step 3: Complete the South Carolina International Adoption Home Study

 Even if you’re not adopting from a Hague country, your South Carolina home study provider will need to be licensed by Hague Convention standards.
 When working with any third-party home study professional, you should have your adoption agency confirm that they’ll work with that provider prior to beginning your home study.

 The international adoption home study process can take three months to complete, so it’s generally recommended to begin the process as soon as you can.